 “Get out from there!
 Someone threw gasoline into the store!
 Get out!
 Get out now!”

 Sam realized that Dean was right behind him so he grabbed his son’s arm and took him quickly outside to a safe place through the front door of the grocery store.
 Then Sam went back into the store and tried to save his wife and daughter.
-The fire and the smoke were filling the place rapidly.
+Fire and smoke were filling the place rapidly.

 “Jackie!
 Cathy!
 Where are you!
 Answer me!”
 Sam yelled.
 Then Sam heard Cathy’s cry and Jackie yelled back at Sam.